-(1) The IE will oversee the competitive bidding process to ensure that it is conducted fairly, transparently, and properly.

-(2) The IE must be available and responsive to Commission Staff throughout the process, and must provide Commission Staff with the IE's notes of all conversations and the full text of written communications between the IE and the electric company and any third-party that are related to the IE's execution of its duties.

-(3) The IE must consult with the electric company on preparation of the draft RFP and submit its assessment of the final draft RFP to the Commission when the company files the final draft for approval.

-(4) The IE must check whether the electric company's scoring of the bids and selection of the initial and final shortlists are reasonable.

-(5) If the RFP allows bidding by the issuing electric company or an affiliate of the company, or includes resource ownership options for the electric company, the IE must independently score the affiliate bids and bids with ownership characteristics or options, if any, and all of the remaining bids to determine whether the company's selections for the initial and final shortlists are reasonable.
-The IE must also evaluate the unique risks and advantages associated with any company-owned resources (including but not limited to the electric company's benchmark), and may apply the same evaluation to third-party bids, including an evaluation of the following issues:
+- (1) The IE will oversee the competitive bidding process to ensure that it is conducted fairly, transparently, and properly. - (2) The IE must be available and responsive to Commission Staff throughout the process, and must provide Commission Staff with the IE's notes of all conversations and the full text of written communications between the IE and the electric company and any third-party that are related to the IE's execution of its duties. - (3) The IE must consult with the electric company on preparation of the draft RFP and submit its assessment of the final draft RFP to the Commission when the company files the final draft for approval. - (4) The IE must check whether the electric company's scoring of the bids and selection of the initial and final shortlists are reasonable. - (5) If the RFP allows bidding by the issuing electric company or an affiliate of the company, or includes resource ownership options for the electric company, the IE must independently score the affiliate bids and bids with ownership characteristics or options, if any, and all or a sample of the remaining bids as the IE, in consultation with Commission Staff, finds appropriate to determine whether the company's selections for the initial and final shortlists are reasonable.
+When the IE does not score all bids, and while a request for acknowledgment of a final shortlist is pending before the Commission, as provided in OAR 860-089-0500, a participant in the acknowledgment proceeding may request that the Commission direct the IE to score all remaining bids or a broader sample. - (6) The IE must also evaluate the unique risks and advantages associated with any company-owned resources (including but not limited to the electric company's benchmark), and may apply the same evaluation to third-party bids, including an evaluation of the following issues: